UK relaxes trucking rules to ease shortage of drivers

 “We’ve ramped up the number of driving tests available & will consider other measures,” he said on Twitter.

-Premier Foods (PFD.L), one of Britain's biggest food companies, last week called on the government to consider using the army to distribute goods.
+Premier Foods, one of Britain’s biggest food companies, last week called on the government to consider using the army to distribute goods.

 The COVID-19 pandemic, which prompted many foreign workers to return home during lockdown, and new immigration controls after Brexit has led to staff shortages in logistics and other sectors such as construction and hospitality.